Comments

 In 1930, Percy Cane

-founded and edited the quarterly journal Garden Design.
+founded and began to edit the quarterly journal, Garden Design.
 His

 Dartington Hall at Totnes, Falkland Palace in Fife,